Stories That Stick With You

 A sweet tale about a child’s wild imagination.

-– Kirkus Reviews (How to Grow a Marshmallow Tree)
+– KIRKUS Reviews (How to Grow a Marshmallow Tree)

 Gamarra (author of How to Grow a Marshmallow Tree), fortunately, handles tones and feelings in storytelling more deftly than Kai does.
 Readers will enjoy how, despite this disappointing reception, Kai continues to delight in his world of make-believe, getting a kick out of running into town shouting, “A kappa is here to take me away!”
 After a while, everyone stops listening—and that’s when Kai gets a thrilling surprise that will test his cleverness and blur the line between fantasy and reality.
 Cleverly, Gamarra doesn’t belabor whether Kai’s riverside encounter with a kappa was actually “real,” which will encourage kids to ask questions and come to their own conclusions.